 What Are the Differences Between Each Renovation Loan?

-As you will see in the chart below, there are a lot of benefits for each loan type.
+As you will see in our Renovation Loan Comparison chart (download below), there are a lot of benefits for each loan type.
 Options go from very small improvements to a full rebuild of a home.
 Buyers of a principal residence can buy with as little as 3% down, and this down payment is based on the total of the price and improvements amount.
-Actually, zero down if a Veteran.
+Actually, zero down if the buyer is a Veteran.
 Then, investors are also able to renovate a rental property so that it attracts renters as well as the best possible rental income.
 Check out the chart to see which meets your scenario and goals.
 Better yet, contact your OVM Financial loan officer.

 Download Our Renovation Comparison Chart